bsc-wdc/aisprint_apps/federated_learning/README.md

 ## Launching the application
 The repository also contains the code necessary to run the application both, locally and on marenostrum.
 ### Local execution
+The local execution script `execution_scripts/launch.sh` deploys 4 independent agents on the local host: COMPSsWorker01 acts as the central institution while COMPSsWorker02, COMPSsWorker03 and COMPSsWorker04 become the entry point for each institution hosting the data.

 ### Marenostrum execution
+The script `execution_scripts/enqueue.sh` enqueues a new SLURM job in Marenostrum that will spawn an execution with 4 independent agents  in 4 different nodes: the node with lowest id acts as the central institution while the rest of the nodes will become the entry point for each institution hosting the data.
+In this case, the datasets are in the shared file system.

+## Obtianed results
+The following results have been obtained using the Physionet dataset modified to obtain ECGs of up to 30 seconds and splitting it into 4 different parts (1 for each institution and 1 for testing purposes) using different policies.

+### Unbalanced class partitioning
+Partial Results for model from Institution 1 (40 estimators) Accuracy of model: 0.5329646958740961
+Partial Results for model from Institution 2 (40 estimators) Accuracy of model: 0.8634623564440663
+Partial Results for model from Institution 3 (40 estimators) Accuracy of model: 0.8498511271799234

+Final Results for global model (120 estimators) Accuracy of model: 0.8728200765631646

+### Random Partitioning
+Partial Results for model from Institution 1 (40 estimators) Accuracy of model: 0.8728200765631646
+Partial Results for model from Institution 2 (40 estimators) Accuracy of model: 0.8719693747341557
+Partial Results for model from Institution 3 (40 estimators) Accuracy of model: 0.8817524457677584

+Final Results for global model (120 estimators) Accuracy of model: 0.8838792003402808